Contact us

 cannabis addiction

 Symptoms include cravings for cannabis, withdrawal symptoms including irritability, sleep difficulties, decreased appetite, and restlessness, as well as continued use despite problems caused by the addiction.
-It can lead to decreased cognitive functions and motivational syndrome.
+It leads to decreased cognitive functions and motivational syndrome.

 Factors contributing to cannabis addiction include genetic predisposition, peer influence, stress, and the use of cannabis as a coping mechanism for other mental health issues.
 Early use and higher potency of THC in modern strains also increase the risk of addiction.